aspose-cells/Aspose.Cells-API-References/english/go-cpp/SettablePivotGlobalizationSettings/SetTextOfSubTotal/_index.md

 ## SetTextOfSubTotal function

-Sets the text of <see cref="PivotFieldSubtotalType"/> type in the PivotTable.
+Sets the text of PivotFieldSubtotalType type in the PivotTable.

 ```go